 |Minimum first deposit amount||$200 US dollars (or equivalent in own currency)|

-The site is cleverly designed and whilst offering access to a lot of information it manages to maintain a clean attractive appearance.
+The site is cleverly designed, and while offering access to a lot of information, it maintains a clean, attractive appearance.

-The platform eToro uses is web-based and this fits in well with the position eToro has taken in the trading world.
-Rather than go head to head in terms of advanced features with other brokers, they have instead catered to their target audience.
-This gives an impressive user experience for the new or casual user.
+The platform eToro uses is web-based, and this fits in well with the position eToro has taken in the trading world.
+The broker has catered to its target audience rather than going head-to-head in terms of advanced features with other brokers.
+This provides an impressive user experience for the new or casual user.

-In terms of features, the platform has basic charting functionality that is simple to use and has an intuitive feel to it. eToro also offers the core technical indicators ranging from Moving Averages to Bollinger Bands and Stochastics.
-The more experienced trader whilst able to get by may find the range of indicators somewhat limiting.
+In terms of features, the platform has basic charting functionality that is simple to use. eToro also offers the core technical indicators ranging from Moving Averages to Bollinger Bands and Stochastics.
+The more experienced trader, while able to get by, may find the range of indicators somewhat limiting.

 eToro broker demo accounts allow you to do lots of experimentation.
 For example, with some other brokers we reviewed, we found that they do not allow users to experiment with copy trading.
-Our eToro broker review found that things are different and it is possible try it out without spending real money.
+Our eToro broker review found that things are different, and it is possible to try out copy trading in a risk-free environment.

-You can trade your Virtual Portfolio and follow someone else’s real trades to get a feel for the process or use the demo account to trade your own strategies.
-This is a positive feature of the platform and using the demo account to trade on a stand-alone basis or copy trading is a neat way to get the feel for the site as a whole.
+You can trade your Virtual Portfolio and follow someone else’s actual trades to get a feel for the process or use the demo account to trade your own strategies.
+This is a positive feature of the platform and using the demo account to trade on a stand-alone basis or copy trading is a neat way to get a feel for the site as a whole.

-There is also an eToro app for mobile use which we cover later in the review.
+There is also an eToro app for mobile use, which we will cover later in the review.

-The Help and Education section of the site is the only one where navigation becomes counterintuitive and it’s possible to feel you are being led in a loop back to the Help Section which is an electronic FAQs section, rather than a support desk offering communication with a member of eToro staff.
-Traders holding positions in fast-moving markets do sometimes need to be able to get quick answers to their questions and eToro could do more to make this possible.
+The Help and Education section of the site is the only one where navigation becomes counterintuitive.
+It’s possible to feel you are being led in a loop back to the Help Section, an electronic FAQ section.
+Traders holding positions in fast-moving markets sometimes need to get quick answers to their questions, and eToro could do more to make this possible.

 Some traders suggest using social media is the best way to engage with the help desk, others point out that the performance levels improve once traders are up and running rather than trying out the platform on a demo account basis.
 This might well be the case but it’s very easy to feel members of the trading community are having to work too hard to find out how to best access support.